www.ravstass.com > RAVSTASS Wiki > KBSC > Contesting Shots

 Every shooting drill in training needs to include close out to the shooter.
 A simple three man shooting drill, can include the rebounder closing out to the shooter, and becoming the next passer.
 Contesting shots in training also helps develop the competence of your shooters, and their ability to recognise how much (or little) space they actually need and grow comfortable with those situations.
 A shooter who feels unrushed and comfortable with extreme pressure becomes a great scorer.
 Creating these situations routinely will improve your offence and defence.

-Every team drill, if there is an uncontested open shot, where Defence gives up and fails to close out, and contest shot, is punished.
+Every team drill, where the Defence gives up and fails to close out, and contest a shot, is punished.
 The punishment should be short and executed where they are standing, but inconvenient enough that it is easier to close out and contest shots in future, than do another punishment.

 Every training session have a score of how many uncontested shots occurred.
 This also provides a benchmark and an indicator of progress, as the number reduces indicating team proficiency in systems and individual stamina.